RyanBrewer317/cricket_hs/README.md

 I can imagine sugaring that or something, we'll see.

 Finally, I want to port the codebase to C, using reference counting.
+It's worth thinking about how reference counting would interact with C FFI; I've heard bad things about Python in this regard.
+Perhaps another memory management technique would be better, but I need to think of it!
 The stacks used by the Krivine machine benefit enormously in time-complexity by being immutable (namely, there's O(1) copying).
 So the C port would likely keep a lot of the implementation details of the Haskell original, though eagerly evaluated of course.
-The main benefits include a more familiar-looking implementation, potential performance improvements, and a smaller dev environment and program binary.
+The main benefits of the C port are a more familiar-looking implementation, potential performance improvements, and a smaller dev environment and program binary.